Nelleke20/notebook.goalpredictor/README.md

 ### Introduction
 Can I predict if a goal will be scored in the next minute in a soccer match?
-The goal of this project was to experiment a little with extremely imbalanced datatest.
-Something which comes across in multiple situation.
-To simulate a relevant dataset I decided to experiment with data from soccergames in the world cup.
+The goal (no pun intended) of this project was to experiment a little with extremely imbalanced datatest.
+Something which comes across in multiple situations.
+To simulate a relevant dataset I decided to experiment with data from soccergames in the Euros 2020.

 #### Design / setup of the project:
 WIP